Larissa railway station: GAIAOSE

 In February 2021, severe weather closed the network around Larissa, with stations inaccessible, and overhead power lines down, leading to delays of over 12 hours.
 In May 2022, INTRAKAT was given the go-ahead for the €82.890.000 electrification and signalling upgrades of the Larissa–Volos line, due for completion in 2025.
-In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE On 18 September, services were suspended due to the loss of electricity in the wider Larissa aria, with services resuming the following day.
+In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE On 18 September, services were again suspended due to the loss of electricity in the wider Larissa aria, with services resuming the following day.